pfsense/docs/source/cellular/configuring-3g-modems.rst

 Configuring 3G modems
 =====================

-To configure a 3G modem on pfSense on a current supported release, plug in a :doc:`known-working-3g-4g-modems` and log into the web interface to begin configuration.
+To configure a 3G modem in pfSense® software on a current supported release, plug in a :doc:`known-working-3g-4g-modems` and log into the web interface to begin configuration.

 Configuring PPP